-LADOT Moves to Make Trains Move Faster on Expo, but Hasn’t Considered Signal Preemption
+LADOT Moves to Make Trains Move Faster on E Line, but Hasn’t Considered Signal Preemption

 “To be clear,” declared Dan Mitchell with LADOT, “LADOT prioritizes transit in all the areas where the trains use traffic signals.”